-This report discusses the methods, assumptions, and results from model runs using the groundwater availability model for the Trinity (northern portion) and Woodbine aquifers.
-This model run replaces the results of GAM Run 08-69 (Oliver, 2008).
-GAM Run 14-003 meets current standards set after the release of GAM Run 08-69, including use of the extent of the official aquifer boundaries within the District rather than the entire active area of the model within the District.
+This report discusses the methods, assumptions, and results from a model run using the recently adopted groundwater availability model (approved by the TWDB Executive Administrator on November 21, 2014) for the Trinity (northern portion) and Woodbine aquifers, version 2.01 (Kelley and others, 2014).
+This model run replaces the results of GAM Run 14-003 (Boghici, 2014) that used version 1.01 of the groundwater availability model for the Trinity (northern portion) and Woodbine aquifers (Bené and others, 2004).
+GAM Run 14-015 also meets current standards set after the release of GAM Run 08-69 (Oliver, 2008), which was provided to the District in 2008.
 Tables 1 and 2 summarize the groundwater availability model data required by statute to be included in the District's groundwater conservation management plan, and Figures 1 and 2 show the areas of the model from which the values in the tables were extracted.
 If after review of the figures, Southern Trinity Groundwater Conservation District determines that the District boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.